paperscape/paperscape-data/README.md

 Publicly available graph data for Paperscape (http://paperscape.org) in CSV format.
 Includes authors, title and references.

-If you use this data, please give us credit.
-We are in the process of writing a scientific paper, but in the mean time you could use the following BibTeX entry:
+If you use this data, please give us credit by citing the following BibTeX entry:

 ```
 @misc{paperscape,